 The call operation for this specific node raised an exception of class Class with exception reason ExceptionReason.
-These corresponds the the exceptions that erpc:call/5 can raise.
+These correspond to the exceptions that call/5 can raise.

-erpc:multicall/5 fails with an {erpc, badarg} error exception if:
+multicall/5 fails with an {erpc, badarg} error exception if:

 - Nodes is not a proper list of atoms.
 Note that some requests may already have been sent when the failure occurs.
 That is, the function may or may not be applied on some nodes. - Module is not an atom. - Function is not an atom. - Args is not a list.
 Note that the list is not verified to be a proper list at the client side.